Bride of Frankenstein: Home media

 In 2012, Bride of Frankenstein was released on Blu-ray as part of the Universal Classic Monsters: The Essential Collection box set, which also includes a total of nine films from the Universal Classic Monsters series.
 In 2014, Universal released Frankenstein: Complete Legacy Collection on DVD.
-This set contains eight films: Frankenstein, Bride of Frankenstein, Son of Frankenstein, Ghost of Frankenstein, Frankenstein Meets the Wolf Man, The House of Frankenstein, House of Dracula, and Abbott and Costello Meet Frankenstein.
+This set contains eight films: Frankenstein, Bride of Frankenstein, Son of Frankenstein, The Ghost of Frankenstein, Frankenstein Meets the Wolf Man, House of Frankenstein, House of Dracula, and Abbott and Costello Meet Frankenstein.
 In 2015, the six-film Universal Classic Monsters Collection was released on DVD.
 In 2016, Bride of Frankenstein received a Walmart-exclusive Blu-ray release featuring a glow-in-the-dark cover.
 That same year, the Complete Legacy Collection was released on Blu-ray.
 In September 2017, Bride of Frankenstein received a Best Buy-exclusive SteelBook Blu-ray release with cover artwork by Alex Ross.

 Bride of Frankenstein was included in the Universal Classic Monsters: Complete 30-Film Collection Blu-ray box set in August 2018.
 This box set also received a DVD release.